containers/podman/docs/source/markdown/podman-image-sign.1.md

 Override the default identity of the signature.

 ## EXAMPLES
-Sign the busybox image with the identify of foo@bar.com with a user's keyring and save the signature in /tmp/signatures/.
+Sign the busybox image with the identity of foo@bar.com with a user's keyring and save the signature in /tmp/signatures/.

    sudo podman image sign --sign-by foo@bar.com --directory /tmp/signatures docker://privateregistry.example.com/foobar